Skip to main content

 Conclusion

-In this tutorial, we learned how to generate the ABI and the Bytecode of a smart contract, deploy it to the Ethereum network, and interact with it using web3.js version 4.x.
+In this tutorial, you learned how to generate the ABI and bytecode of a smart contract, deploy it to a Hardhat development network, and interact with it using Web3.js.

-With this knowledge, you can start experimenting with writing smart contract in order for building your decentralized applications (dApps) on the Ethereum network using web3.js.
-Keep in mind that this is just the beginning, and there is a lot more to learn about Ethereum and web3.js.
-So keep exploring and building, and have fun!
+With this knowledge, you can start experimenting with writing smart contract in order to build decentralized applications (dApps) on the Ethereum network using Web3.js.
+Keep in mind that this is just the beginning, and there is a lot more to learn about Ethereum and Web3.js - so keep exploring and building, and have fun!

 Tips and Best Practices

-• Always test your smart contracts on a local network like Ganache before deploying them to the mainnet.
+• Always test your smart contracts on a development network like Hardhat before deploying them to production.

-• Use the estimateGas function in web3.js to estimate the gas required for a transaction before sending it to the network.
+• Use the Web3.js estimateGas function to estimate the gas required for a transaction before sending it to the network.